onyxring/orcsCharacter/README.md

 	pc.HP = (await pc.cacheRepeatingAsync("inventory", ["value"])).reduce((i, v) => i + v.value, 0);

+ The comparison vanilla code is long, and only a little shorter than the previous `combineAllBagsOfGoldVanilla()` example.

 ### Installation
 Installation is a snap.
-Just paste the content from one of the "complete" files (either "orcsCharacter.complete.js", or the smaller "orcsCharacter.complete.min.js") at the top of your SheetWorker code and you're ready.
+Just paste the content from one of the "complete" files (either "orcsCharacter.complete.js", or the smaller "orcsCharacter.complete.min.js") into the top of your SheetWorker code and you're ready.

+### A PC by any other name...
+"PC" isn't a very unique name and the change for collision with one of your own variable names is hight.
+It's not a problem.
+If you'd rather, you can just rename the `pc` variable to whatever you want in the final line of the included script, like so:

+	_myPC = new orcsCharacter();

 ### “You are a familiar character, sir.”
 You might have heard of orCharacter before since I once released an even more beta version of it (a “beta-ier” version?), included in a larger API-dependent framework.
 That whole framework was a lot to bite off for a single, targeted feature.
 For this discrete release: